materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 ## Replying to reviewers

 In almost all cases, your article will be subject to at least one round of reviews, if not more.
 The overarching principle is that you must address *all* reviewer comments in one of three ways:
-* Those that you agree with and you will make changes to address them (including any additional calculations/experiments as necessary),
+* Those that you agree with and you will make changes to address them (including any additional calculations/experiments as necessary).
-* Those where the reviewer clearly misunderstood something, in which case you should think hard about whether there is additional text or data you can provide to clarify it, and
+* Those where the reviewer clearly misunderstood something, in which case you should think hard about whether there is additional text or data you can provide to clarify.
-* Those that you disagree with (including things that are too difficult or expensive to do for the current work).
+* Those that you disagree with, including things that are too difficult or expensive to do for the current scope of work.

 Even in the latter case, you are expected to give a thoughful response to the reviewer.
 Under no circumstances are you allowed to ignore any comment.
+Be logical, avoid taking things personally and see every single comment, even unreasonable ones, as opportunities to improve your manuscript.

 Follow the following procedures.

 1. Create a Google doc titled "Response to Reviewers on *manuscript title*" and share it with your main co-authors and PIs.
 2. Copy ALL comments from the reviewers into the Google doc.